Imran, traders meeting makes no headway

 Talking to The News, business leaders said the PM was receptive to the issues and concerns of the community, but no decision was taken, as a number of meetings were lined up leaving the PM with very limited time to settle grievances of the sectors.

-However, the PM and his team categorically refused to do away with the condition of providing CNIC copy on transactions of over Rs40,000.
+However, PM and his team categorically refused to do away with the condition of providing CNIC’s copy on transactions of over Rs40,000.
 It was the primary demand of the business community.

-Senior Vice President Federation of Pakistan Chambers of Commerce and Industry (FPCCI) Mirza Ikhtiar Baig said the PM had assured that a mechanism as per the Bangladesh Model would soon be implemented to ensure speedy refunds to the exporters.
-“Moreover, the PM has agreed to my proposal that the taxpayers once audited would not be audited again for the next three years, and instructions were issued to the Federal Board of Revenue (FBR) Chairman Syed Shabbar Zaidi.”
+Senior Vice President Federation of Pakistan Chambers of Commerce and Industry (FPCCI), Mirza Ikhtiar Baig said PM had assured that a mechanism as per the Bangladesh Model would soon be implemented to ensure speedy refunds to the exporters.
+“Moreover, the PM has agreed to my proposal that the taxpayers once audited would not be audited again for the next three years, and instructions were issued to Federal Board of Revenue (FBR) Chairman Syed Shabbar Zaidi”.

-Ikhtiar Baig criticised the central bank’s policy of increasing interest rates saying this would not contain inflation, instead increase cost of doing business as was evident from the past experience.
+Ikhtiar Baig criticised the central bank’s policy of increasing interest rates saying this would not contain inflation instead increase cost of doing business as was evident in the past experience.

 The meeting was also participated by Adviser on Finance Abdul Hafeez Shaikh, Adviser on Trade and Commerce Abdul Razak Dawood, federal ministers, FBR Chairman Syed Shabbar Zaidi and State Bank of Pakistan Governor Reza Baqir.

-The PM informed the representatives of the business community that the subsidies and concessions had to go as the government was focused on revenue mobilisation and stabilising external account.
+PM informed the representatives of the business community that the subsidies and concessions had to go as government was focused on revenue mobilisation and stabilising external account.

-Jawed Bilwani of value-added export sector gave a presentation at the meeting highlighting issues, particularly the liquidity crunch being faced by exporters.
+Jawed Bilwani of value-added export sector gave a presentation at the meeting highlighting issues particularly the liquidity crunch being faced by the exporters.
 “PM has invited us on Friday in Islamabad to deliberate further on the issues as no decision could be taken.”

 “The PM’s body language is much better and he is receptive to the fact that the economy cannot run without taking along the businessmen and stakeholders,” Chief Commercial Officer JS Global Capital Khurram Schehzad said.

-PM Imran Khan said the previous governments had used the equity market for their own good, which deprived the market of stability and shattered investors confidence.
-The PM informed the brokers and bankers that he would hold meetings with them on regular basis to obtain their valuable feedback.
+PM Imran Khan said previous governments had used the equity market for their own good, which deprived the market of stability and shattered investor confidence.
+PM informed the brokers and bankers that he would hold meetings with them on regular basis to obtain their valuable feedback.

-Talking to the representatives of real estate, cement and steel sectors, PM Imran Khan said the government was facilitating growth in construction and housing sectors, as these sectors would generate significant job opportunities.
+Talking to the representatives of real estate, cement and steel sectors, PM Imran Khan said government was facilitating growth in construction and housing sector, as these sectors would generate significant job opportunities.

 He said that the opposition parties had created so much fuss in the country just to blackmail his government to get any NRO-like relief.
 He lamented that the opposition parties by creating fuss had not been letting the National Assembly function or let him address the assembly.